New pension scheme: Relief for farmers and traders under Modi 2.0

 The Rs 75,000-crore Pradhan Mantri Kisan Samman Siddhi (PMKSS) was announced in the interim Budget under which the government decided to provide Rs 6,000 per year (in three equal instalments) to an estimated 12.5 crore small and marginal farmers holding land up to two hectares.

-The revised scheme envisages to cover around two crore more farmers increasing the coverage of the PM-KISAN to around 14.5 crore beneficiaries.
+The revised scheme envisages covering around two crores more farmers increasing the coverage of the PM-KISAN to around 14.5 crore beneficiaries.

 Pradhan Mantri Kisan Pension Yojana